b3rq3/cicd-demo/README.md

 # Known issues
 * When the stagingk8s virtual machines is suspended, Calico pods are sometimes stuck
-    * Solution: restart the calico pods or rebeoot the virtual machine
+    * Solution: restart the calico pods or reboot the virtual machine
 * Sometimes the image import to containerd is not working.
     * Solution: re-run the pipeline Deliver-K8s